-The Central District of California upheld the County's flavor ban.
-Pet.
-App.
-49a-54a.
-A divided panel of the Ninth Circuit affirmed.
-The majority decided that the TCA's tobacco product standards govern only how a "product must be produced."
-Pet.
-App.
-25a.
-Because the County's flavor ban controls sales rather than production, the majority reasoned, it escapes the TCA's preemption clause.
+Although preserving their argument for appeal, petitioners conceded in the district court that their express-preemption claim was foreclosed by R.J.
+Reynolds Tobacco Co. v.
+County of Los Angeles, in which a panel majority declared that the TCA's tobacco product standards govern only how a "product must be produced."
+29 F.4th 542, 556 (9th Cir.
+2022).
+According to that majority, because the County's flavor ban targeted sales rather than production, it escaped the TCA's preemption clause.
 Id.
-Alternatively, the majority held that the TCA's savings clause saves the County's flavor ban from preemption.
-In the majority's view, the County's flavor ban is no more than a "requirement [] relating to the sale of[] tobacco products [to] individuals of any age."
-Pet.
-App.
-29a (quoting 21 U.S.C. § 387p(a)(2)(B)).
-The court saw no statutory significance in the TCA's distinction between requirements "relating to" sales in the savings clause and those "prohibiting" sales in the preservation clause.
+Alternatively, the Los Angeles majority held that the TCA's saving clause saved the County's flavor ban from preemption.
+In the majority's view, the County's flavor ban was no more than a "requirement [] relating to the sale of[] tobacco products [to] individuals of any age."
+Id. at 548 (quoting 21 U.S.C. § 387p(a)(2)(B)).
+The court saw no statutory significance in the TCA's distinction between requirements "relating to" sales in the saving clause and those "prohibiting" sales in the preservation clause.

-Judge Nelson dissented.
-Relying on this Court's decisions in National Meat Ass'n v.
+Judge Nelson dissented from that decision.
+Relying on this Court's holdings in National Meat Ass'n v.
 Harris, 565 U.S. 452 (2012), and Engine Manufacturers Ass'n v.
-South Coast Air Quality Management District, 541 U.S. 246 (2004), he explained that States and localities can't escape preemption "by disguising [their] regulation as a sales ban."
-Pet.
-App.
-38a.
-Because the County's ban falls within the TCA's preemption clause and is neither preserved nor saved, it is expressly preempted.
-Pet.
-App.
-39a.
+South Coast Air Quality Management District, 541 U.S. 246 (2004), he explained that States and localities cannot escape preemption "by disguising [their] regulation as a sales ban."
+Los Angeles, 29 F.4th at 563.
+Because the County's ban fell within the TCA's preemption clause and was neither preserved nor saved, he would have held that it was expressly preempted.
+Id. at 566-57.